Melvin Maas: Early years

-Melvin Joseph Maas was born in Duluth, Minnesota, May 14, 1898.
+Melvin Joseph Maas was born in Duluth, Minnesota, on May 14, 1898.
 He moved with his parents to St. Paul, Minnesota, in 1898.
-Educated in the public schools, he enlisted the U.S. Marine Corps on April 6, 1917, as a private.
-He underwent flying training course and was designated Naval aviator in the Marine Corps.
-He served for brief period in Haiti and during World War I, Maas flew reconnaissance missions over the Atlantic Ocean, while stationed on Azores.
+Educated in public schools, he enlisted in the U.S. Marine Corps on April 6, 1917, as a private.
+He underwent flight training and was designated a Naval aviator in the Marine Corps.
+He served briefly in Haiti and, during World War I, flew reconnaissance missions over the Atlantic Ocean while stationed in the Azores.

 Political career

-After the War, Maas served with the Marine Corps until 1925, when he received a Marine Corps commission and left active service, subsequently transferred to the Marine Corps Reserve.
-During that time, he also finished his studies at St. Thomas College at St. Paul and graduated in 1919.
-Maas later also attended the University of Minnesota at Minneapolis and subsequently joined his brothers in the insurance business.
+After the war, Maas served with the Marine Corps until 1925, when he received a Marine Corps commission and left active service, subsequently transferring to the Marine Corps Reserve.
+During that time, he also finished his studies at St. Thomas College in St. Paul and graduated in 1919.
+Maas later attended the University of Minnesota in Minneapolis and subsequently joined his brothers in the insurance business.

-During Prohibition, Maas became involved in the anti-Prohibition platform, calling for the modification of Prohibition and allowing beer and wine drinking.
+During Prohibition, Maas became involved in the anti-Prohibition platform, calling for the modification of Prohibition to allow beer and wine drinking.
 He subsequently ran for Congress in 1926 and defeated incumbent Oscar Keller.
 He became the youngest member of Congress at age twenty-eight on November 2, 1926.
 Maas was subsequently elected as a Republican to the 70th, 71st, and 72nd Congresses (March 4, 1927 – March 3, 1933).
 He ran unsuccessfully for renomination in 1932.

 A Gunman in the House Gallery

-On December 13, 1932, a 25-year-old department store clerk Marlin Kemmerer from Allentown, Pennsylvania, pulled a gun in the House visitors' gallery and demanded to be allowed to address the House in the matter of nation's economic depression.
+On December 13, 1932, a 25-year-old department store clerk, Marlin Kemmerer, from Allentown, Pennsylvania, pulled a gun in the House visitors' gallery and demanded to address the House regarding the nation's economic depression.

 As members fled the chamber, Maas stood his ground and shouted to the man that no one was allowed to speak in the House while carrying a weapon and demanded that he throw it down.
 The man did so, was promptly arrested, and escorted from the House Chamber by police.
 For this act of courage, Maas received the Carnegie Medal.

 Maas was re-elected to the 74th, 75th, 76th, 77th, and 78th Congresses (January 3, 1935 – January 3, 1945).
-During the 1930s, Maas served as Commander of Reserve Marine Squadron in Minneapolis, Minnesota.
+During the 1930s, Maas served as Commander of the Reserve Marine Squadron in Minneapolis, Minnesota.

+As a Marine Corps Reservist, Mass maintained proficiency as an Aviator at NRAB Minneapolis, flying with VO-6MR.
+On 24 September 1938, FF-2, BuNo 9365 was damaged beyond economical repair during a regularly scheduled training flight.
+With Col. Melvin J. Maas at the controls, the aircraft suffered strike damage after hitting a bump on the runway during takeoff from NRAB Minneapolis.
+The aircraft became airborne with insufficient flying speed and settled back to the ground with the left wheel collapsing.
+The right wheel also collapsed, and the left wingtip dug into the ground, causing the aircraft to nose up to a nearly vertical orientation before settling upright.
+Maas received minor cuts and bruises while passenger, Pvt.
+S. Jaroseak, Jr. was unhurt.
+The aircraft suffered major damage to the engine and cowling and was stricken as a result.